IBM/create-and-deploy-memcached-operator-using-go/articles/demystified.md

 These components form the three main parts of an operator:
 - API -- The data that describes the operand's configuration, comprised of three parts:
-  - Custom Resource Definition (CRD) -- The schema for yaml data that describes the operand
+  - Custom resource definition (CRD) -- Defines a schema of settings available for configuring the operand
-  - Programmatic API -- The same data schema as the CRD, implemented using the operator's programming language, such as Go
+  - Programmatic API -- Defines the same data schema as the CRD, implemented using the operator's programming language, such as Go
-  - Custom Resource (CR) -- An instance of the CRD that describes an operand instance using the schema defined in the CRD
+  - Custom resource (CR) -- An instance of the CRD that specifies values for the settings defined by the CRD, values that describe the configuration of an operand
 - Controller -- The brains of the operator, creates managed resources based on the description in the CR, implemented using the operator's programming language, such as Go
-- RBAC Role and Service Account -- Kubernetes permissions that allow the controller to create the managed resources
+- Role and service account -- Kubernetes RBAC resources with permissions that allow the controller to create the managed resources

 A particular operator can be much more complex, but it will still contain this basic structure.